Dugald Christie (missionary)

-Rev Dugald Christie CMG (11 November 1855 – 2 December 1936) was a Scottish missionary active in China, and founder of the Shengjing Clinic and Mukden Medical College in Mukden.
+Rev Dugald Christie CMG (11 November 1855 – 2 December 1936) was a Scottish missionary active in China, and a founder of the Shengjing Clinic and Mukden Medical College in Mukden.

 Life

 Christie was born in Glencoe in Scotland on 11 November 1855.

 He received qualifications in both medicine and surgery from the Royal College of Physicians of Edinburgh and the Royal College of Surgeons of Edinburgh (LRCPE LRCSEd 1881).
 In 1882 he was sent to Mukden (now Shenyang) in northeastern China as a medical missionary and opened the Shengjing Clinic.
 For the next 30 years Christie ran the clinic and worked towards opening a full medical school; with funds from Scottish and Irish presbyterian churches, the Chinese government and local people, the clinic became a (teaching) hospital and in March 1912 Christie became the first Principal of the Mukden Medical College.
 This was the first foreign medical college to be opened in northeastern China.

 Christie retired in 1923 and died in Edinburgh on 2 December 1936.
 He is buried with his second wife, Elizabeth Inglis (1855–1952), in the north-east section of the Grange Cemetery.
 His daughter May Christie (1890–1946) became a journalist and fiction writer.